 There are about 10,000 motor vehicles a day here at the moment, and historical counts suggest 14,000 a day (see below).

 Something like this approach has also been implemented on Windmill Rd, and something similar is planned for Abingdon Rd.
-I haven't seen those yet, but with far fewer buses it might work better on those routes (assuming the widths are the same).
 The key there is likely to be continuous provision.